Most teenagers fall prey to drug and substance abuse because of the peer pressure and the need to look good among their friend circle.

 Talking to children about drugs and addiction is important and shouldn’t be considered taboo.

-Schools and colleges should also conduct awareness programmes for students and their parents.
+Schools and colleges should also conduct awareness programs for students and their parents, highlighting the consequences of alcohol and drug abuse but also helping families that may be experiencing this abuse.
 Pramod remarks, “Addiction is a mental disease which can be cured and a person can live his life just like they did.

 Our rehabilitation centre helps addicts in the recovery process.
 The centres usually have an outlined residential program.
 Use of discipline, creative & constructive routines and psychological treatment methods are the salient features of the centres.